biirdy/openflow-bandwidth/README.md

-openflow_bandwidth
+Openflow Bandwidth
 ==================
 A modification of a the ryu simple learning switch controller app to report and enforce bandwidth.
-Reporting bandwitch by monotring the maximum passive throughput on a per port and per flow basis (per port only currently).
+Reporting bandwitch by monotring the maximum passive throughput on a per port and per flow basis. - Currently only per port.

-Hello
+JSON RPC interface
 =
-Hello